-We did something totally different this week with Mother Goose Time.
+We did something totally different this week.
 I wanted to see what would happen if I switched things up around here.
 For the last few months, there have been at least a few days a week that the little guy and I work from 1 PM to 6 PM.
 This week, I decided to try to squeeze in a lesson first thing in the morning.
 Spoiler alert: It definitely didn’t work out as well as I had hoped.

 I even picked a lesson that I thought he would enjoy.
 T is for Tiger.
 Obviously, he’s about as much of a morning person as I am, which isn’t saying much.
 Lol… Epic fail on my part.
 So the real lesson for today was we probably shouldn’t be doing preschool at 9 AM.